Shaikmayeenuddin786/HR_Analytics_Advanced_Dashboard_Tableau_Python_-Faker-_Figma_draw.io/README.md

 ---

-##  Author & Acknowledgment
+## 👤 Author & Acknowledgment
  Shaik Mayeenuddin
- Data Science & AI/ML Professional | Data & Process Optimization
+ Data Science & AI/ML Specialization | Data & Process Optimization Consultant |
  Pursuing a Master’s in Data Science (AI & ML) Student 🔗 https://www.linkedin.com/in/shaikmayeenuddin

 This project demonstrates my complete end-to-end capability—from data ingestion and cleaning, through ETL pipelines, modeling, and dashboarding, to actionable business insights.
 I architected, modeled, validated, visualized, and strategically interpreted the data throughout.

-This project is built upon the foundational work by **Baraa Khatib** (Data with Baraa).
-I am grateful for the analytical tutorials
+This project is built upon the foundational work by **Baraa Khatib** I am grateful for the analytical tutorials